SOLEGUIDE

 Why Is It Harder for Children?

-On top of that, school uniform policies add another layer of difficulty.
-Many schools require plain black leather shoes, which happen to be among the least orthotic-compatible styles available.
+Wide-fit options are limited compared to the adult market, so the pool of compatible shoes is smaller from the start.
+Then you add school uniform policies on top.
+Many schools require plain black leather shoes, which are among the least orthotic-compatible styles you can buy.
 If your child's school has strict footwear rules, read our guide on school uniform shoe policies and orthotics to understand your rights and options.

 What Is the Most Important Rule?
 Always Bring the Orthotic to the Shop